aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - The overlay network driver creates a distributed network among multiple Docker daemon hosts.
 - Allows container connected toit to communicate securely.
+- For overlay networks, the container can be spreaded across multiple servers
+- If the container are communicating with each other, it is recommanded to secure communication.
+- To enable encryption, when we create an overlay netkork, we pass the --opt encrypted flag

 ## Container Orchestration